Metatarsalgia – what does this mean?

 A bursa is a ‘sac like’ structure that is found in many locations in the body.
 When the bursa becomes inflamed, this results in bursitis.
 Bursal inflammation between the metatarsals can result in ball of foot pain.

 Stress fractures occur during periods of overload or a recent change in activities (i.e taking up long distance running) .
 The most common site of a stress fracture in the foot is the metatarsal bones.
-Stress fractures have poor healing potential if high work loads are maintained.
+Depending on the location, most stress fractures will heal without surgery.
+A period of ‘rest’ and, or immobilisation, may be required.

 Ball of foot pain – Making the Diagnosis